silentapi/riftbounddecks/API.md

 **Notes:**
 - All fields are optional in the request body; only provided fields will be updated
 - `lastUpdated` is automatically set by the server
-- Validation rules apply (e.g., mainDeck must be 40 cards, rune totals ≤ 12)
+- Validation rules apply (e.g., mainDeck maximum 40 cards, rune totals ≤ 12)

 ---